timjrd/popcorntime.nix/README.md

 # Popcorn Time package for NixOS
+**DISCLAIMER: Use this package at your own risk.
+You might want to use a sandbox.**

 This is a Nix package of the development branch of [popcorn-official/popcorn-desktop](https://github.com/popcorn-official/popcorn-desktop).
 It has been tested on NixOS 18.09.